The Final Countdown (song): Origin and recording

-It's always a nice feeling.
-Sometimes, you hear it on the streets or someone has it on their mobile phone or something… it's a nice feeling!
-Actually, I did an interview about a year ago with a newspaper from America and they talked about how much it's been used in sports in America… which I didn't know so much about.
-Apparently, it has been used a lot and it was nice to hear.
-The ironic thing, though, is that the song was actually written for the fans.
-It was over six minutes long and was never meant to be a hit or anything like that.
-It was meant to be an opening for the 'live' show.
+Tempest stated in 2005 he was pleased by the song's enduring popularity, especially in sporting events, and explained its origins:

 We were putting out our third album and we wanted a really 'grand' opening for the show.
 So, I had that 'riff' tucked away in a drawer since my college years and I took it out, found a tempo for it, wrote lyrics, and it turned out to be a great opening for that album and for the show, as well.
 Nowadays, we don't rehearse it, but when we play it live, it is still just so amazing!
 It does communicate so well with the audience and we really love playing it.

-In 2009, Tempest told the BBC's Liam Allen, "I can trace bands like UFO in it, sort of a galloping theme like Iron Maiden had on The Number of the Beast album on quite a few songs.
-I wanted to make a combination of guitars and keyboards.
-That was a statement on that and it sort of worked out nicely."
-It is set in the key of F♯ minor.
+In 2009, Tempest told the BBC's Liam Allen how he was influenced by hard rock group UFO and wanted to blend keyboards and guitar, and aimed for a feel similar to the "sort of a galloping theme like Iron Maiden had on The Number of the Beast album on quite a few songs" which he felt "sort of worked out nicely" with "The Final Countdown".
+The song is set in the key of F♯ minor.

 Release and reception

 "The Final Countdown" became a success on the charts worldwide after its release during 1986 and 1987, reaching number one in 25 countries (including the UK, where it spent two weeks at the top and is Europe's only Top 10 hit to date), and is widely regarded as the band's most popular and recognizable song.
 The single reached number 8 on the US Billboard Hot 100 chart, and is the most successful song from the album on the Album Rock Tracks chart, peaking at number 18 (and charting for 20 weeks).
 The song is also the band's highest-charting single in Australia and Canada, peaking at number 2 and at number 5.

-Blender listed "The Final Countdown" as the 27th worst song ever, and both VH1 and Blender included it at 16 on the list of the "Most Awesomely Bad Songs...Ever".
-VH1 ranked it at number 66 on their list of the best hard rock songs of all time.
+Upon its release in the US, Billboard, in a "New and Noteowrthy" singles review, called it "a Pan-European smash by a Swedish quintet, whose mixture of space fantasy, spaghetti Western, flailing guitars, and all-American-style album rock tenor is a marketing man's dream of commercial pop.
+Resistance is useless."
+Retrospectively, VH1 ranked it at number 66 on their 2009 list of the best hard rock songs of all time.
+In 2004, however, Blender had listed "The Final Countdown" as the 27th worst song ever, while VH1 the same year included it at 16 on the list of the 50 Most Awesomely Bad Songs...
+Ever.